Horse coughing is a common symptom of heaves, an inflammatory response in the respiratory tract, often triggered by an inhaled allergen.

 - Increased respiratory rate

-- Cough that is soft & moist
+- Horse cough that is soft and moist

 - Exercise intolerance